 A staple for any hiker the compass can be your way out of a tricky situation.
 The route may be well marked but having a compass (and knowing how to use it) gives you a back-up - especially when poor weather lowers visibility.

 Click this link to view all of our Compass options.

 That’s you and your group sorted for the hiking and camping essentials.
-Now there’s still a few items that should be considered depending on the duration of your trip; the terrain and climate you can except to encounter and equipment care and comfort.
+Now there are still a few items that should be considered depending on the duration of your trip; the terrain and climate you can expect to encounter and equipment care and comfort.

 Click this link to view all of our Hydration Packs options.

 When travelling into remote areas or hill and mountain terrain great care should be taken to check the forecasted weather.
 A sudden storm can reduce visibility and make navigation fraught with hazard.
 A storm shelter gives you a lightweight and compact rain/windproof shelter that can be used in emergencies to wait out bad weather or to protect an injured group member from the elements while you await help.
 Even in non-emergency situations, a shelter can be useful just to take refuge from poor weather to rest, adjust kit or to eat.